View Screen Reader-Friendly Version

-Tarleton State Women's Basketball has recorded almost 1,000 senior-college victories on the l courts in Texas and across the nation since 1968.
+Tarleton State Women's Basketball has recorded over 1,000 senior-college victories on the l courts in Texas and across the nation since 1968.
 Going from an intramural sport to a full-fledged NCAA Division I program, Texan Women's Basketball is growing.
 In just its fifth year of NCAA Division I, the Texans won 20 games, earned a No. 2 seed in its conference tournament, and received its first-ever D1 postseason tournament bid.
 While Tarleton State Women's Basketball has made history, the Texans' story is just beginning.

 Since 1899, Tarleton State University has set out on a single path: Ever forward, ever onward.
 For well over a century, our campus, our capabilities, our reach and our impact have evolved; our path forward must evolve as well.
 At Tarleton State, we empower each other with resources that are among the best in the world.
 We instill passion and conviction to become heroes, trailblazers and champions.
 We share opportunities to unlock the greatness within.
 We wish for everyone who studies here and teaches here, who works here and graduates from here to tap into the infinite wells of potential.